 The Full Moon Party is the party that every backpacker talks about.

-After 10 months in China, I headed to Southeast Asia, and just in time for the Full Moon Party.
+After 10 months in China, I headed to Southeast Asia for three months, and just in time for the Full Moon Party.
 It’s a monthly beach party that is known to get, well, beyond crazy.
 I’ll let this photo do the talking.

 11. Play with Elephants